-S. No. On completing the course, student will be able to CO1 The course provides the students with an overview of different oxidative- reductive reactions and their applications CO2 understand the structure, bonding and reactivity of -Coordination of C-C multiple bonds CO3 Students will be able to characterize theoretically the type of bond of hydrogen with the transition metal.
+S. No. On completing the course, CO1 The course provides the students with an overview of different oxidative- reductive reactions and their applications CO2 understand the structure, bonding and reactivity of -Coordination of C-C multiple bonds CO3 Students will be able to characterize theoretically the type of bond of hydrogen with the transition metal.
 CO4 Students also learn the structure and bonding of different inorganic complexes.
 CO5 Students will learn to make difference of terminal and bridging hydrogen bonds